rexresearch

 decrease in the relaxation time of the EAPap, resulting in an

 increase of the ion mobility and dc conductivity.
-Over 30% of the
+Over 30% of

-humidity condition.
-This kind of ion-mobility-enhanced cellulose
+relative humidity condition.
+This kind of ion-mobility-enhanced

-medical applications such as blood clotting patches.
+also for medical applications such as blood clotting patches.